 Respect for our students demands certainty

-Vigilance should be key in our teaching practice, such that practical assessment of abilities is of utmost importance.
-If motor abilities are a factor in limiting a person's abilities to communicate, there are almost always technologies available which would unequivocally allow for the ascription of the term 'understands'.
+Vigilance should be key in our teaching practice, such that practical and critical assessment of abilities is of utmost importance.
+If motor abilities are a factor in limiting a person's abilities to communicate, there are technologies available which would unequivocally allow for the ascription of the term 'understands'.
 For example, consider the technologies employed for persons with 'locked-in' syndrome.
-No one questions the understanding / language abilities of persons using these ingenious systems in these cases.
+No one questions the understanding / language abilities of persons using these ingenious systems.
 If uncertainty exists, who benefits?
-Who wants others putting words in our mouths?
-What could be more respectful of the children we work with than to be certain that the words uttered are their own?
+No one likes with when others put words in our mouths.
+What could be more disrespectful?
+Alternatively, what could be more respectful of children we work with than to be certain that the words uttered are their own.